news

 I do not offer:

-• General "life coaching" for personal development and inner transformation
+• General life coaching for personal development & inner transformation

 • Job hunting services